Kymo-MCP/MCPbox/README.md

 ---

 ## 🤝 Contributing
-Contributions are welcome!
+Contributions of any kind are welcome!

 - New features and improvements
 - Documentation improvements
-- Bug reports and fixes
+- Bug reports & fixes
-- Translations and suggestions
+- Translations & suggestions

-Join our [Discord](https://discord.com/channels/1428637640856571995/1428637896532820038) community for discussion and support.
+Welcome to Join our [Discord](https://discord.com/channels/1428637640856571995/1428637896532820038) community for discussion and support.

 ---